-Brine is a combination of salt and water, and sometimes sugar and other flavorings.
-Heavily-salted brine can be used as a cure for meats that are going to be cooked very slowly, smoked, or air dried.
-Some of the water in the meat is replaced by the salt, which provides a less desirable environment for bacteria and decreases the chances of spoilage.
+In its most basic form, brine is a combination of salt and water although sometimes sugar and other flavorings are added.
+Heavily-salted brine can be used as a cure for meats that are going to be cooked very slowly, smoked or air dried.
 Brining with a lower salt content is done to impart flavor and increase moisture and always results in a juicier piece of meat.
 For a quicker effect, meats are sometimes injected with flavored liquids using a special meat syringe.
 While this does not give the same overall moisture increasing effect as brine, it imparts flavor throughout the meat.

 What Cooking Method is Best?

-How a piece of meat should be cooked is determined mostly by the cut.
-Leaner, smaller cuts of meat are best cooked using a dry heat method, while larger, tougher cuts of meat are best when cooked using a wet heat method.
-Grilling, broiling, sautéing, stir frying, and roasting are all dry heat cooking techniques.
-The first four techniques allow meats to cook quickly and do not involve a lot of preparation prior to cooking.
+The answer to this question depends largely on the cut.
+Leaner cuts of meat are best cooked using a dry heat method while larger, tougher cuts of meat are best when cooked using a wet heat method.
+Grilling, broiling, sautéing, stir frying, and roasting are all dry heat cooking techniques while braising, stewing and poaching are wet heat methods.